Key historical timeline of the Jewish people from the promised land to the nation of Israel today

 Mark Twain describes Israel as desolate

 Mark Twain visited the Holy Land in 1867.
 He described Israel as nothing.
-It was completely desolate, dry, and burnt.
+It was utterly desolate, dry, and burnt.
 But when God says something, He fulfills it.
-The Prophet Isaiah (27:6) prophesized that Jacob (Israel) will blossom and sprout.
+The Prophet Isaiah (27:6) prophesized Jacob (Israel) to blossom and sprout.
 It will fill the whole world with fruit.